Will It Rain On My Wedding Day?

 You’re in good company because just about every couple who has dreamt of an outdoor wedding ceremony has undergone the exact same stress.
-Unfortunately, no weather forecast is ever going to be 100% accurate and in this blog post, I’m going to show you 4 indoor wedding ceremony venues that you can transform into your dream wedding venue.
+Unfortunately, no weather forecast is ever going to be 100% accurate and in this blog post, we are going to show you 6 indoor wedding ceremony venues that you can transform into your dream wedding venue.

 Most people automatically assume that the summer months are the driest and thus, safest for a clear sunny blue sky wedding.
-But if you look at the following table, you will see that this is in fact not the case.
+But if you look at the table above, you will see that this is in fact not the case.

 You don’t have to be like other couples.
 You don’t have to check the weather app every day leading up to your wedding day.
 You don’t have to stress about the weather at all!